aunefyren/poenskelisten/README.md

 <br>

 Notable features:
-- Group people using, well, groups
+- Group people using, well, groups.
-- Create wishlists, with wishes
+- Create wishlists, with wishes.
 - Have multiple wishlists shared with multiple groups.
 - Synchronize wishlists towards multiple groups.
 - Wish claiming.
 Someone can claim a gift on a wishlist they are allowed to see.
 Anyone else who can see that wishlist then knows that gift idea is taken.
-The owner can't see this of course
+The owner can't see this of course.

 Known issues:
 - There currently is no admin interface to add invitation codes